Qballjos/one-script-to-install-them-all/README.md

 Edit the `.env` file with the correct info  get your plex claim code at https://www.plex.tv/claim/
-You can change the subdomain name's bij changing the variable `traefik.frontend.rule=Host:` in the `docker-compose.yml`
+You can change the subdomain name's by changing the variable `traefik.frontend.rule=Host:` in the `docker-compose.yml`
 If you want to run this installer on Ubuntu change the docker adres in docker-compose.yml.

 Make the deploy.sh executable with: `chmod +x ./deploy.sh`
 Now run it with: `./deplot.sh`

-These apps are included:
+You can edit the docker-compose.yml to add or remove apps but these apps are included:

 | service | purpose | url / ports |
 | ------- | ------- | :---------: |